smuellerDD/leancrypto/README.fips.md

 ## Random Number Generator and Entropy Source

 Leancrypto offers a set of LC_SEEDED_RNG_INSTANCES fully seeded RNG instances that can readily be used everywhere where a FIPS-approved random number generator is required by using `lc_seeded_rng`.
-The actual DRNG instance is selected either by the current CPU or a round-robin mechanism, if the CPU cannot be detected (e.g. on BSD, macOS or Windows).
+The actual DRNG instance is selected by a round-robin mechanism.

 Leancrypto does not implement any entropy source.
 Yet, it implements support for several entropy sources that can be selected at compile time: